Multi Class swimming provides meaningful competition for swimmers with a disability.

 Special note re 2020 National Championships to be hosted by Masters Swimming NSW at SOPAC:

-Our innovative approach to the integration of Multiclass with Masters Swimming age group competition, as outlined on this page, has been applauded at all stages of development by the erstwhile Masters Swimming Australia General Manager and stakeholders from the MultiClass community.
+Our innovative approach to the integration of Multiclass with Masters Swimming age group competition, as used in MSNSW championship meets and outlined on this page, has not been endorsed by Masters Swimming Australia for the 2020 National Championships.

 MSNSW apologises for any inconvenience to prospective entrants.